openstack-archive/timmy/doc/source/configuration.rst

     controller:
       cmds: {'check-uptime': 'uptime'}

-Such configuration will result in `uptime` being executed on only one node with controller role, not on every such node.
+Such configuration will result in `uptime` being executed on only one node with controller role, not on every controller.

 =============
 rqfile format